mavame/koa-web-service-starter/README.md

 The project helps you with the following:

 - set up a local nodejs + Postgresql + Redis development environment quickly using docker
-- write simple web services using koa
+- write simple web services and endpoints using koa
 - connect to and model data in Postgresql using knex
 - query and access relational data in your database using the objection ORM